tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 and community.
 Unlike Supermemo, for example.
 But you can't use that on GNU/Linux and Android anyway.

-Many language learners find Anki useful to quickly memorize (frontload) core vocabulary of their target language (TL), as well as boost their learning in the later stages.
+Many language learners find Anki useful to quickly memorize (front-load) core vocabulary of their target language (TL), as well as help them remember new material later.

 It should be noted, however, that memorization of most vocabulary throughout all your language learning phases should be done by